 Some collectors gravitate towards the white color of the Rolex Polar ref.
 16570 over the black dial option, simply based on the fact that the white dial is unlike any other Rolex sports watch in the current catalog.
 The black surrounds no doubt add immense character while enhancing the visibility of the dial.

 In short, this white dial Rolex Polar is an exceptional variation of the Explorer II ref.
 16570.
 Generally speaking, Polar Explorer II variants are more expensive than their black dial counterparts on the secondary market.
+Be sure to learn more about the Rolex Explorer II Polar watch here.

 Black or White Explorer II 16570?